rokath/trice/docs/TriceUserManual.md

 Loggers use log levels and offer a setting like "log all above **INFO**" for example.
 The Trice tags can cover that but can do better: Inside [emitter.ColorChannels](../internal/emitter/lineTransformerANSI.go) all common log levels defined as Trice tags alongside with user tags.
 The user can adjust this.
 The Trice tool has the `-pick` and `-ban` switches to control the display in detail.
 Also a `-logLevel` switch is usable to determine a display threshold as tag position inside ColorChannels.

-If a target side log level control is needed, a Trice tool extension could each of these log level tags assign an ID range and a target side log threshold can control which IDs are transmitted.
-No need to implement that right now, because the runtime and bandwidth costs are so small for each Trice and a back control path is needed which is better designed by the user.
-Also the [Trice ID management](#trice-id-management) would get more complex.
+If an inside-target log selection is needed, the Trice tool can assign each log tag a separate ID range and a target side ID based log selector can control which IDs are transmitted over which output channel.
+See chapter [Trice ID management](#trice-id-management) or type `trice help -insert` and look for `-IDRange`.

 ![./ref/COLOR_output.PNG](./ref/COLOR_output.PNG)